 - Together with the adjective ψευδης (pseudes), meaning false: the noun ψευδοχριστος (pseudochristos), denoting someone who claims to be anointed but who is probably just being religious (Matthew 24:24 and Mark 13:22 only).

 Compound derivations that contain our verb χριω (chrio):

 - The verb εγχριω (egchrio), from the preposition εν (en), meaning in, on, at or by, and our verb χριω (chrio).
-The verb εγχριω (egchrio) also means to anoint but with a rather mundane reflection, largely indicating a smearing in a medical or perhaps even recreational sense; eyes with salve (Revelation 3:18).
+The verb εγχριω (egchrio) also means to anoint but with a rather mundane reflection, largely indicating a smearing in a medical or perhaps even recreational sense; eyes with salve (Revelation 3:18 only).